yusufoguntola/django-react/README.md

 ```

-Then create `assets` folder in the root directory and run `npm run build`.
+Then create `assets` folder in the root directory and run `npm run build` (feel free to run build on the server to reduce file size to to push).

+Manually run `python manage.py collectstatic` on the production server if need be.

 Everything should be fine now!!!